paulSpades/justReload/README.md

 The script just tries to find a list of script and link tags to check for changes.
 For each path in the list there's a `get` request that will trigger.

 It then checks the string length of the file to its previous string length - this means that it will not detect small file edits which result in the same string length.
+This also means that it doesn't try to create blobs for every file and get the size; and that it doesn't do full file or line comparisons.
+It's not ideal, but it's light and fast and responsive enough for me.

 When a file string length changes a `location.reload()` gets fired.